DefiantLabs/cosmos-tax-cli/README.md

 ## Getting Started
 The typical workflow for using the tax CLI is to index the chain for a given period of time and persist this data in a database to allow multiple users to query for their data.
-This section will cover the end to end process of indexing and querying data.
+This section will cover the end-to-end process of indexing and querying data.

+Note: While this readme includes up-to-date information about using the tool, the tool itself also contains some internal documentation.
+Running `go run main.go` without any arguments should display the help text for the application as well as a list of the flags that can be used.
+Additionally, calling any of the commands with the `--help` flag will display their help text.

 ### Prerequisites
 Before you can begin indexing a chain, you must first configure the applications dependencies.